thrust26/PacLines/README.md

 ## Playing the Game
 ### Start Countdown
 After pressing **Reset** or **Fire**, a short countdown starts.
-During this countdown, each player must press the paddle fire button to activate her/his lines for the game.
+During this countdown, each player must press the paddle fire button to activate her/his Pac-Man for the game.
 Activated lines are displayed colored and with their pellets enabled.

-Immediately after the countdown the game starts.
+The game starts immediately after the countdown.
 Inactive Pac-Men will be controlled by the game's AI.
+If no Pac-Man got actived, the AI will start playing with itself (demo mode).

 ### The Game
 There are two options for determining the direction in which your Pac-Man automatically moves:
 - **Left Diffculty = B**: To move left, hold the fire button.
 Else your Pac-Man moves right.
 - **Left Diffculty = A**: Pressing the fire button reverses the current direction.

 The main goal is to clear all pellets of your line without getting caught by a ghost.
 Unlike your Pac-Man, the ghosts cannot wrap around.
 If you eat a bigger power pellet, you can start chasing the ghost for a limited time.
 The ghost will start to flash when the time expires.
-Also you can earn extra points by eating a bonus item.
+Also you can earn extra points by eating a bonus item which appears every 4th line.

 After clearing a line, a new line with all pellets reenabled appears.
 Each new line is a little faster and more difficult.
 The game ends when all human controlled Pac-Men have been caught by a ghost or reached 9,999 points.